Vanessa22400/Railway_Delay_Advanced_Analysis_DB/README.md

 **Classification Task (Predicting Critical Delay Risk)**
 Labels delays above 5 minutes as critical delays to better align modeling with passenger decision-making and disruption risk.

 A key design choice in this project is **cyclical time representation** (hour_sin/hour_cos), which helps models treat late-night and early-morning hours as adjacent rather than distant.
+This refined feature representation plays a key role in improving the model’s ability to capture delay variability compared to the previous approach.

 ---